 The asset management plan is a very important planning tool for municipalities as it allows them to provide for the necessary infrastructure to maintain or enhance future service levels.
 Through asset management planning, municipalities can plan future operating budget expenses, debt repayment and potential reserve fund needs in order to manage the financial position of a municipality over a five to ten year period.
-Capital and infrastructure budgets provide the basis for the implementation of official plans, master plans and strategic plans and also provide the financial mechanism to implement Council's strategic plans and fiscal policies, including the significant growth that Chatham-Kent is experiencing.
+Capital and infrastructure budgets provide the basis for the implementation of official plans, master plans and strategic plans and also provide the financial mechanism to implement Council's strategic plans and fiscal policies.

-2.0 Guiding Principle
+Guiding Principle:

 Asset management investment in the community has always been important to maintaining or enhancing quality of life.
-In recent and future years, there will be increased demands to make strategic investments to attract new business and residents or to create vibrancy; whether related to infrastructure, cultural, community or economic assets, as well as to meet ongoing and new demands that have been downloaded from senior levels of government.
-Council needs to determine a mix of pay-as-you go funding, development charges, reserve financing and debt financing to fulfill the requirements of both existing infrastructure requirements, but also any new initiatives to support Council's Strategic Plan and goals for their term.
+In recent and future years, there will be increased demands to make strategic investments to attract new business or create vibrancy; whether related to infrastructure, cultural, community or economic, as well as to meet ongoing and new demands that have been downloaded from senior levels of government.

+Council needs to determine a mix of pay-as-you go funding, reserve financing and debt financing to fulfill the requirements of both existing infrastructure requirements, but also any new initiatives to support the strategic directions that each Council sets as goals for their term.

-With the Asset Management Plan, administration highly recommends continuing with 100% pay-asyou-go funding of the current infrastructure requirements.
+With the Asset Management Plan, we are driving towards 100% pay-as-you go funding of the current infrastructure requirements.
 This allocates the expenses for a well maintained inventory to the current users in our community.
+Administration highly recommends continuing towards the 100% funding.